Jgocunha/command-line-parser/README.md

 **Functions should descend only one level of abstraction**

 The statements within a function should all be written at the same level of abstraction, which should be one level below the operation described by the name of the function.

+**Innapropriate static**

+In general, you should prefer non-static methods.
+When in doubt make the function non-station.
+If you really want a function to be static, make sure that there is no chance that you will want it to behave polymorphically.

 ---